nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

     </div>
 </div>
 <div class="caption">
     Image 4.
-Corner plot of the marginal posterior showing correlations between each endmember abundances
+Corner plot of the marginal posterior showing correlations between each endmember abundances.
+Red and blue line represent the expected value (mean) and the true value. the black stripped line represent the boundary of 90% confidence interval.
 </div>

-pharagraph
+Corner plots are a really useful visualization, especially for high-dimensional parameter spaces.
+For this three-parameter example, however, we can also visualize the posterior on a ternary diagram:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">